codinghare5/sensory-processing-checklist/about/algorithms.md

 templateClass: tmpl-home
 eleventyNavigation:
   key: Algorithms
+  parent: About
-  order: 7
+  order: 1
 ---
 # Algorithms
 ## Code to indicate question status
-This is subject to consultation with Olga Bogdashina
+Olga has confirmed the behaviour of these buttons is what she wants.
 - False: 0
 - Not Sure: 1
 - Was True: 2